MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/authentication-context-example.md

 Setting up an authentication context for labeled sites requires these basic steps:

-1. Add an authentication context.
+1. Add an authentication context in Azure Active Directory.

 2. Create a conditional access policy that applies to that authentication context and has the conditions and access controls that you want to use.

 3. Set a sensitivity label to apply the authentication context to labeled sites.

 In this article, we'll look at the example of requiring guests to agree to a [terms of use](/azure/active-directory/conditional-access/terms-of-use) before gaining access to a sensitive SharePoint site.
-You can use any of the conditional access conditions and access controls that you might need for your organization.
+You can also use any of the other conditional access conditions and access controls that you might need for your organization.

 ## Add an authentication context

 First, add an authentication context in Azure Active Directory.

-Add an authentication context
+To add an authentication context
 1. In [Azure Active Directory Conditional Access](https://aad.portal.azure.com/#blade/Microsoft_AAD_IAM/ConditionalAccessBlade), under **Manage**, click **Authentication context (Preview)**.

 2. Click **New authentication context**.